long con magazine is a canadian quarterly for art about art.

 Please enter each artwork's title on a new line.

-For visual, video, and other applicable artworks, please include relevant gallery label information (such as year of creation/release, medium of creation, and artwork dimensions) after each title.
+For visual & other applicable artworks, please include relevant gallery label information (such as year of creation/release, medium of creation, and artwork dimensions) in parentheses after each title.

-For each artwork you submit, include an artist statement that clearly identifies the object(s), artifact(s), or performance(s) that your artwork responds to—including a title, creator name, and year whenever possible—that your artwork responds to.
-If your artwork responds to many works by the same creator (e.g., 'Picasso's Blue Period'), you must identify one or more pieces of special significance to your response.
+For each piece you submit, include a writer/artist statement that clearly identifies the object(s), artifact(s), or performance(s) that your piece responds to—including a title, creator name, and year whenever possible.
+If your piece responds to many works by the same creator (e.g., 'Picasso's Blue Period'), you must identify one or more works of special significance to your response piece.
 This specificity plays a large role in how we consider submissions for publication.

-If your artwork responds in an obvious way (for example, if your work lifts words, images, or content from another artwork), then your artist statement could be very short.
+If your piece responds in an obvious way (for example, if piece work lifts words, images, or other content from another work), then your writer/artist statement could be very short.
 If the way you're responding is not obvious, your artist statement may need to be longer, identifying the existing object(s), artifact(s), or performance(s) and also explaining exactly how your artwork is a response.
 You might also describe historical context or your personal encounter with the object(s), performance(s), artifact(s), etc.

 If you submit a sequence or series of artworks (such as a musical album, a photographic essay, or a series of poems) that responds to the same object(s), artifact(s), or performance(s), you can include a single artist statement for the whole sequence or series.

-We appreciate artist statements under 100 words, but we understand that some statements could, should, or must be longer.
+We appreciate writer/artist statements under 100 words, but we understand that some statements could, should, or must be longer.